• Level of education

 • Choice of solvent and equipment

-• Main steps of U and Pu purification by L/L extraction
+• Main steps in the purification of U and Pu by L/L extraction

-• McCabe and Thiele's resolution methods.
+• McCabe and Thiele resolution methods.
 Performance limits

 • The PAREX code.
 Phenomenological analysis.
 Modeling of elementary phenomena.
 Numerical resolution.
-Qualification of the code.
-Applications
+Code qualification.
+Applications.

 Read more